lowobservable/oec/README.md

 oec is an open replacement for the IBM 3174 Establishment Controller.

-It is still a work in progress - as of now it only provides basic VT100 emulation but the goal is to implement TN3270 and multiple logical terminal support.
+It is a work in progress - as of now it only provides basic TN3270 and VT100 emulation.

 ## Usage